awsandy/security-workshop/README.md

 ## Extra Activities

-What are Inspectors Findings ?
+What are the Inspector Findings ?
 - Inspector showing a lot of CVE's ?
 - CIS Hardening Issues ?
 -